Game changing equipment for home workouts

 When Aarmy first launched in November 2019, its highly considered approach to slowly opening studios – first one in New York and then another in LA this past January – mirrored the high caliber of training it purveyed.
 Drawing from the principles and practices of professional sports training, Aarmy’s method incorporates four areas – high intensity cycling for endurance and cardio, bootcamp classes for conditioning, team lifting circuit classes for strength training and stretch programmes for recovery.
 Now with the in-studio experience on pause, the brand is bringing its trainer-driven method to the masses with daily workouts streamed for all who are interested on Instagram Live.

 The Los Angeles-based fitness company Equipt is behind a collection of hand weights that are worthy of being given pride of place in your home, rather than hidden secretly in a corner.
 Equipt’s signature U-barre is an ergonomic piece that combines weight with an element of support, so that it can be used in lieu of a kettle bell, dumbbell, yoga block or a resistance weight while doing high repetition exercises.
-Available in several sophisticated colours and four different weights (4lb, 8lb, 12lb and 16lb), the U-barre purposefully cuts a sculptural figure in order to motivate users to keep it close to hand.
+Available in several sophisticated colours and four different weights (4lb, 8lb, 12lb and 16lb), the U-barre purposefully cuts a sculptural figure to motivate users to keep it close to hand.

 If boxing strikes you as the best way to let off steam, the London-based boxing gym BXR is hosting a series of online workouts with its key trainers.
 Broadcast over Instagram Live and also available to non-members, the routines include lower body sessions, boxing conditioning, HIIT workouts and yoga.
 The schedule is released weekly and free of charge.